hncpr1992/leetcode_solutions/README.md

 643.Maximum Average Subarray I -> do not calculate agian<br>
 637.Average of Levels in Binary Tree -> DFS<br>

+---

 ## Twitter
 161.One Edit Distance -> know the concept of edit difference<br>
 60.Permutation Sequence -> math<br>
 433.Minimum Genetic Mutation -> Backtracking<br>
 380.Insert Delete GetRandom O(1) -> Hash Table<br>
-251.Flatten 2D Vector -> eleminate empty list at hasNext with a while loop<br>
+251.Flatten 2D Vector -> stack<br>

+341.Flatten Nested List Iterator -> stack<br>
+355.Design Twitter -> Hash<br>
+378.Kth Smallest Element in a Sorted Matrix -> Binary Search | low or high will move to the kth smallest and then the other bound reaches to be the same<br>
+43.Multiply Strings -> implement the manual multiply<br>

 ---